LeToNode/Play2.0-CN-doc/scalaGuide/main/tests/ScalaTest.md

 # Testing your application

-Tests source files must be placed in the `test` folder of your application.
-You can run them from the play console using the `test` and `test-only` tasks.
+Test source files must be placed in your application’s `test` folder.
+You can run them from the Play console using the `test` and `test-only` tasks.

 ## Using specs2